espressjo/pyechelle.vroomm/docs/source/usage.rst

 Basics
 ^^^^^^
-Echelle++ is controlled via command line arguments.
+PyEchelle is controlled via command line arguments.

 .. code-block:: bash

-    ./simulator.py -h
+    pyechelle -h

 lists all available arguments.

-This makes it easy for Echelle++ to be scripted.
-Look at the examples folder to see how Echelle++ can be called within python.
+This makes it easy for PyEchelle to be scripted.

 Example 1: Flat
 ^^^^^^^^^^^^^^^